Sidontheway/Tasker_CLI/README.md

 # Tasker CLI 🚀

-## Installation Guide for Linux Users
+## Installation Guide for Linux / Mac Users

 ### Prerequisites
 - Ensure you have Go installed on your machine